 This gene is part of a 500 kb inverted duplication on chromosome 5q13.
 This duplicated region contains at least four genes and repetitive elements which make it prone to rearrangements and deletions.
 The repetitiveness and complexity of the sequence have also caused difficulty in determining the organization of this genomic region.
 This copy of the gene is full length; additional copies with truncations and internal deletions are also present in this region of chromosome 5q13.
 It is thought that this gene is a modifier of spinal muscular atrophy caused by mutations in a neighboring gene, SMN1.
 The protein encoded by this gene contains regions of homology to two baculovirus inhibitor of apoptosis proteins, and it is able to suppress apoptosis induced by various signals.
-Alternatively spliced transcript variants encoding distinct isoforms have been found for this gene. [provided by RefSeq, Jul 2008]
+Alternative splicing and the use of alternative promoters results in multiple transcript variants. [provided by RefSeq, Nov 2016]

 GeneCards Summary for NAIP Gene

-NAIP (NLR Family, Apoptosis Inhibitory Protein) is a Protein Coding gene.
-Diseases associated with NAIP include spinal muscular atrophy and spinal muscular atrophy-1.
-Among its related pathways are Apoptosis - multiple species and Legionellosis.
-GO annotations related to this gene include ubiquitin-protein transferase activity and cysteine-type endopeptidase inhibitor activity involved in apoptotic process.
-An important paralog of this gene is XIAP.
+NAIP (NLR Family Apoptosis Inhibitory Protein) is a Protein Coding gene.
+Diseases associated with NAIP include Spinal Muscular Atrophy, Type Iii and Spinal Muscular Atrophy, Type I. Among its related pathways are Nucleotide-binding Oligomerization Domain (NOD) pathway and Pathogenic Escherichia coli infection.
+Gene Ontology (GO) annotations related to this gene include ubiquitin-protein transferase activity and cysteine-type endopeptidase inhibitor activity involved in apoptotic process.
+An important paralog of this gene is NLRC4.